 To above issues, we have been developed an adaptive rule evaluation support method for human experts with rule evaluation models, which predict experts' criteria based on objective indices, re-using results of evaluations of human experts.
 In Section 3, we describe the rule evaluation model construction method based on objective indices.
-Then we present a performance comparison of learning algorithms for constructing rule evaluation models with the actual meningitis dataset [9] in Section 4.
-With this result of the comparison, we discuss about the availability of our rule evaluation model construction approach.
+Then we present a performance comparison of learning algorithms for constructing rule evaluation models in Section 4.
+With the results of the comparison, we discuss about the availability of our rule evaluation model construction approach.

-2. Related Work
+2 Related Work

-To avoid the confusion of real human interests, objective indices, and subjective indices, we clearly define them as follows: Objective Indices: The feature such as the correctness, uniqueness, and strength of a rule, calculated by the mathematical analysis.
-Subjective Indices: The similarity or difference between the information on interestingness given beforehand by a human expert and those obtained from a rule.
-Real Human Interests: The interest felt by a human expert for a rule in his/her mind.
+To avoid the confusion of real human interest, objective index, and subjective index, we clearly define them as follows: Objective Index: The feature such as the correctness, uniqueness, and strength of a rule, calculated by the mathematical analysis.
+It does not include any human evaluation criteria.
+Subjective Index: The similarity or difference between the information on interestingness given beforehand by a human expert and those obtained from a rule.
+Although it includes some human criterion in its initial state, the similarity or difference are mainly calculated with a mathematical analysis.
+Real Human Interest: The interest felt by a human expert for a rule in his/her mind.

-Focusing on interesting rule selection with objective indices, researchers have developed more than forty objective indices based on number of instances, probability, statistics, information quantity, distance of rules or their attributes, and complexity of a rule [10, 20, 22].
-Most of these indices are used to remove meaningless rules rather than to discover really interesting ones for a human expert, because they can not include domain knowledge.
-In contrast, a dozen of subjective indices estimate how a rule fits with a belief, a bias or a rule template formulated beforehand by a human expert.
-Although these subjective indices are useful to discover really interesting rules to some extent due to their built-in domain knowledge, they depend on the precondition that a human expert is able to clearly formulate his/her interest.
-Although interestingness indices were verified their availabilities on each suggested domain, nobody has validated their availabilities on the other domains or/and characteristics related to the background of a given dataset.
+Focusing on interesting rule selection with objective indexes, researchers have developed more than forty objective indexes based on number of instances, probability, statistics, information quantity, distance of rules or their attributes, and complexity of a rule [11, 22, 24].
+Most of these indexes are used to remove meaningless rules rather than to discover really interesting ones for a human expert, because they can not include domain knowledge.
+In contrast, a dozen of subjective indexes estimate how a rule fits with a belief, a bias or a rule template formulated beforehand by a human expert.
+Although these subjective indexes are useful to discover really interesting rules to some extent due to their builtin domain knowledge, they depend on the precondition that a human expert is able to clearly formulate his/her interest.
+Although interestingness indexes were verified their availabilities on each suggested domain, nobody has validated their availabilities on the other domains or/and characteristics related to the background of a given dataset.

-Ohsaki et. al[14] investigated the relation between objective indices and real human interests, taking real data mining results and their human evaluations.
+Ohsaki et. al [15] investigated the relation between objective indexes and real human interests, taking real data mining results and their human evaluations.
 In this work, the comparison shows that it is difficult to predict real human interests with a single objective index.
-Based on the result, they indicated the possibility of logical combination of the objective indices to predict real human interests more exactly.
+Based on the result, they indicated the possibility of logical combination of the objective indexes to predict real human interests more exactly.